DaltonWemer/emotion-detection-system/docs/README.md

 5. At this stage, it is highly reccomended to restart your computer in order to refresh the enviroment.

-6. Open an elevated PowerShell session and install our first needed Python Module: `pip3 install misaka`
+6. Open an elevated Anaconda PowerShell session and install our first needed Python Module: `pip3 install misaka`

-7. Install the pyaudio module using Anaconbda: `conda install pyaudio`
+7. Install the pyaudio module using Anaconda: `conda install pyaudio`

 8. Install the numba module: `conda install numba`